Kaniyamudhan1818/study-of-basic-gates/README.md

 ##  NAME : KANIYAMUDHAN .V
 ##  REF NO : 24900925
-#  EXPERIMENT NO.1 : STUDY OF LOGIC GATES
+#  EXPERIMENT NO.1 : IMPLEMENTATION OF STUDY OF LOGIC GATES
 ## AIM

 To study and verify the truth table of logic gates in Quartus II using Verilog programming.